glutanimate/review-heatmap/ANKIWEB.md

 **Bug Reports and Suggestions**

 **I can't reply to your comments on this page**.
 If you are experiencing an issue and would like me to help, please use the [official support thread](https://anki.tenderapp.com/discussions/add-ons/8707-review-heatmap-official-thread) on Anki's forums (no registration required).

-**Release log**

-- 2017-01-?? – **v0.5.0** – First major update.
-Lots of new features and improvements.
-See below for more information
-- 2017-01-02 – **v0.2.2** – Future review counts will appear positive as well now (thanks to David on GitHub!)
-- 2017-01-02 – **v0.2.1** – The add-on should now be compatible with "More Overview Stats"
-- 2017-01-01 – **v0.2.0** – Switched from an absolute color scale to one that's relative to the average daily review count (inspired by the comment below).
-Fixed a bug with the calendar controls.
-Improved streak calculation.
-- 2016-12-31 – **v0.1.0** – Initial release

-**Latest Changelog**

-*v0.5*

-- **New**: Stats on average review counts and days learned, each graded with a custom color scale
-- **New**: Customizable calendar modes - display the days as a continuous year, or split them up into months
-- **New**: Customizable color schemes - choose between 5 different color palettes
-- **New**: Options menu - customize color schemes and calendar modes, control data limits and heatmap display locations
-- Limit heatmap data range to 365 days for past reviews and 90 for pending reviews by default.
-This should improve performance on lower-end machines.
-These limits can be lifted in the options menu, of course.
-- **New**: The heatmap will also appear in the stats window now.
-This one is unaffacted by any limits.
-- Lots of bug fixes and improvements

 **Credits and License**